-- 1. Be admitted to Arkansas State University-Newport. - Be currently listed in good standing on Arkansas' certified nurse aide registry. - 3.
-Maintain registration on Arkansas' certified nurse aide registry continuously for a minimum of one (1) year. - Complete at least one (1) continuous year of full-time experience as a certified nurse aide in Arkansas. - 5.
-Be currently employed at a long term care facility. - Reading skills placement test score 82 or above on the Compass. - 7.
-Have proof of current MMR and TB skin testing. - 8.
-Be enrolled in or have completed Introduction to Computers.
+- A. Be admitted to Arkansas State University -Newport. - B. Be currently listed in good standing on Arkansas' certified nurse aide registry. - C. Maintain registration on Arkansas' certified nurse aide registry continuously for a minimum of one (1) year. - D. Complete at least one (1) continuous year of full-time experience as a certified nurse aide in Arkansas. - E. Be currently employed at a long term care facility. - F. Reading skills placement test score 82 or above on the Compass. - G. Proof of two separate immunizations for Measles, Mumps, and Rubella (MMR) and Tuberculosis (TB) skin testing. - H. Be enrolled in or have completed Introduction to Computers.